English feudal barony: Summons to Parliament

 The privilege which balanced the burden of the servitium debitum was the baron's right to attend the king's council.
 Originally all barons who held per baroniam received individual writs of summons to attend Parliament.
 This was a practical measure because the early kings almost continually travelled around the kingdom, taking their court (i.e. administration) with them.

-A king only called a parliament, or council, when the need arose either for advice or funding.
+A king only called a parliament, or council, when the need arose for either advice or funding.
 This lack of a parliamentary schedule meant that the barons needed to be informed when and where to attend.
 As baronies became fragmented over time due to failure of male heirs and descent via co-heiresses (see below), many of those who held per baroniam became holders of relatively small fiefdoms.
 Eventually, the king refused to summon such minor nobles to Parliament by personal writ, sending instead a general writ of summons to the sheriff of each shire, who was to summon only representatives of these so-called lesser barons.
 The greater barons, who retained sufficient power to insist upon it, continued to receive personal summonses.
 The king came to realise, from the complacency of the lesser barons with this new procedure, that in practice it was not tenure per baroniam which determined attendance at Parliament, but receipt of a writ of summons originated by himself.

 The next logical development was that the king started issuing writs to persons who did not hold per baroniam and who were not therefore feudal barons, but "barons by writ".
 The reason for summoning by writ was based on personal characteristics, for example the man summoned might be one of exceptional judgement or have valuable military skills.
 The arbitrary summons by personal writ signalled the start of the decline of feudalism, eventually evolving into summons by public proclamation in the form of letters patent.